mjbalint/mmmemory/README.md

 This will start a webserver that will listen on port 1350.
 You can choose a different port number if you like.

 To join the game, go to 'http://localhost:1350' from your browser.
 If you started the server with another port number then replace '1350' with that port number in the URL.
-The game has been tested with Chrome and Firefox
+The game has been tested with Chrome and Firefox.